OleksandrKov00/Web-scraper/README.md

 Python web scraper designed to collect and structure Data Analyst job postings from multiple job boards for further analysis.

-The scraper extracts key job-market information such as salary, required experience, skills, work arrangement, location, etc. and combines the results into a single dataset.
+The scraper extracts key job-market information and combines the results into a single dataset.

 🌐 Data Sources